redhajuanda/kuysor/README.md

 	fmt.Println(prevCursor)
 }
 ```
-To generate the next and previous cursor, kuysor will automatically check from your struct result.
-Due to the possibility of different name between the struct field and the column name in the query, you need to add the kuysor tag to the struct fields to match the column name in the query.
+To generate the next and previous cursor, Kuysor automatically checks your struct result.
+Since the struct field names may differ from the column names in the query, you need to add a kuysor tag to the struct fields to match the column names.

 ```go
 type Account struct {